github/codeql/docs/ql-documentation/learn-ql/javascript/flow-labels.rst

 program, and associates a flag with every data value telling us whether it might have come from a source node.

+In some cases, you may want to track more detailed information about data values.
+This can be done by associating flow labels with data values, as shown in this tutorial.
+We will first discuss the general idea behind flow labels and then show how to use them in practice.
+Finally, we will give an overview of the API involved and provide some pointers to standard queries that use flow labels.

 Limitations of basic data-flow analysis
 ---------------------------------------